-Control or Indicator Description Navigation keys The up (clockwise) arrow will cause the cursor to travel in an upward direction if the cursor is being used to navigate through a vertical list or in a clockwise direction if the cursor is being used to navigate around the full screen.
-Likewise, the down (counterclockwise) arrow will cause the cursor to travel in a downward direction if the cursor is being used to navigate through a vertical list or in a counterclockwise direction if the cursor is being used to navigate around the full screen.
-The up (clockwise) and down (counterclockwise) arrows may also be used to modify parameter settings.
-The Select button acts based on what is highlighted.
-Display/Home button Cycles through three available display modes or functions as an Home button when in a menu.
-Audio Pause (Silence)/Reset button Use to acknowledge a current alarm and pause (silence) the alarm audio for 90 seconds.
-Pressing Audio Pause (Silence)/Reset button before the Audio Pause (Silence) period has expired resets the alarm.
-RFU indicator Ready Do Not Use Shows the status of the unit, based on its most recent readiness check.
+Item Description Navigation keys The up () arrow moves the cursor up through a vertical list or in a clockwise direction when navigating around the full screen.
+The down () arrow moves the cursor down through a vertical list or in a counterclockwise direction when navigating around the full screen.
+You can also use the up and down arrows to modify parameter settings.
+Display/Home button Use the Select button() to select a highlighted item on the display.
+Cycles through three available display modes or functions as an Home Display/Home button button when in a menu.
+Audio Pause (Silence)/Reset Use to acknowledge a current alarm and pause (silence) the alarm audio for 90 seconds. button Pressing Audio Pause (Silence)/Reset button before the Audio Pause (Silence) period has expired resets the alarm.
+RFU indicator Shows the status of the unit, based on its most recent readiness check.
 A red circle with a line through it indicates that the unit's readiness has been compromised and that it may not be ready for therapeutic use.
-Power button Located on the top of the unit, this button turns the unit on and off.
-Note: The Propaq MD unit may display the message Check Sensor or searching when the unit is powered on, but the SpO2 sensor has not yet been connected to the patient.
+Ready Do Not Use Power button Located on the top of the unit, this button turns the unit on and off.
+Note: The unit may display the message Check Sensor or searching when the unit is powered on, but the SpO2 sensor has not yet been connected to the patient.
 If SpO2 monitoring is desired, connect the SpO2 sensor to the patient.
-See Chapter 10, "Pulse CO-Oximetry (SpO2)" for information on SpO2 monitoring.
-Charge Indicator Light (not shown) Located on the APEX paddle, this light turns on when the defibrillator is charged and ready.
+See Chapter 10, "Pulse CO-Oximetry (SpO2)" for information on Sp02 monitoring.